Play Freedom Trail with DP

 self.charToIndex[c].append(i)

-# the disk pointer initially points to the 12 o'clock direction,
+# the initial pointer of the ring points at the 12 o'clock direction,

-# start inputting key from the first character
+# start inputting the key from the first character

 return self.dp(ring, 0, key, 0)